-Supporting the next generation of African academics working on peace, security and development issues
+Supporting the next generation of African researchers working on peace, security and development issues

 Not currently accepting applications.

-The Social Science Research Council offers fellowships to support the advancement of social science faculty toward completion of doctoral degrees and to promote next generation social science research in Ghana, Nigeria, South Africa, Tanzania, and Uganda.
-The fellowships support dissertations and research on peace, security, and development topics.
+The Social Science Research Council offers fellowships to support the completion of doctoral degrees and to promote next generation social science research in Ghana, Kenya, Nigeria, South Africa, Tanzania, and Uganda.
+The fellowships support dissertation research on peace, security, and development topics.

 The doctoral dissertation proposal fellowship supports short-term research costs of up to US$3,000 to develop a doctoral dissertation proposal.